golemfactory/golem-docs/src/pages/docs/golem/overview/provider.md

 ---
-title: Provider
+title: Golem Provider Guide - Optimize Computing Resources for Decentralized Networks
-description: The provider actor in the Golem
+description: Discover how to configure a Linux-based provider node for the Golem network, harnessing exe-units for VM and WASM runtimes to contribute computing power.
 type: Guide
 ---